WHO I AM

 Associates

-To offer truly high quality services to organizations, I bring together a team of extremely gifted colleagues.
+To offer truly high quality services to organizations, I bring together a team of gifted colleagues.
 I can also offer excellent referrals when I'm not the best coach for the job or I'm not available.